-Market Rent Estimate/Comparable Rental Analysis-This section of the report should include an adequate number of actual market transactions to inform the reader of current market conditions concerning rental units.
+Market Rent Estimate/Comparable Rental Analysis

+This section of the report should must include an adequate number of actual market transactions to inform the reader of current market conditions concerning rental units.
 The comparables must indicate current research for this specific property type.
-The rental comparables must be confirmed with the landlord, tenant or agent and individual data sheets must be included.
-The minimum content of the individual data sheets should include:
+The rental comparables must be confirmed with the landlord or Management Representative or agent and individual data sheets must be included.
+The minimum content of the individual data sheets should must include:

 - Property address

 - Lease terms

 - Description of the property (e.g., year built, unit type, unit size, unit mix, interior amenities (including washer/dryer connections), exterior amenities, etc.)

 - Physical characteristics of the property (including but not limited to type of construction, number of stories, condition of property, renovation improvements, if applicable)

 - Utilities Furnished by Landlord

 - Occupancy levels

 - Absorption, if applicable

 - Turnover

 - Concessions

 - Identification as to Conventional or Affordable Housing Development

 - Identification as to Senior (Elderly or HFOP) or Family Development

 - Name and Telephone Number of Contact Person at Rent Comparable

+Property address; lease terms; description of the property (e.g., year built, unit type, unit size, unit mix, interior amenities (including washer/dryer connections), exterior amenities, etc.); physical characteristics of the property (including but not limited to type of construction, number of stories, condition of property, renovation improvements, if applicable); utilities furnished by landlord; occupancy levels; absorption ,-if applicable; turnover; concessions; identification as to Conventional or Affordable Housing Development; identification as to Senior (Elderly or HFOP) or Family Development; name and telephone number of contact person at rent comparable.

-Analysis of the Market Rents should be sufficiently detailed to permit the reader to understand the appraiser's logic and rationale.
+Analysis of the Comparable Market Rents shouldmust be sufficiently detailed to permit the reader to understand the appraiser's logic and rationale.
 Adjustment for lease rights, condition of the lease, location, physical characteristics of the property, etc. must be considered as applicable.
 A location map showing the rent comparables in comparison with the subject must be included.